I write science fiction and mystery with a lighter mood and a romantic subplot. I like to blend genres and have fun.

 Three books.
-A young man accidentally kills his girlfriend and goes on the run from a bane mage who wants to steal his mutated magic.
-Making friends and enemies along the way, he learns that bone magic is not a dangerous mutation, that his magic enhances the other four.
-His crime haunts him, complicating his pursuit of love.
-His has to learn to control, and appreciate, his own magic before he can stop the bane who killed his father from suppressing magic in the world.
+A young man is on the run from a bane mage who wants to steal his mutated bone magic.
+Making friends and enemies along the way, he learns his magic is not a dangerous mutation, but enhances the other four.
+He has to learn to control and appreciate his own magic before he can stop the bane who killed his father from suppressing magic in the world.

 Science Fiction.
 131,000 words.
 Two books in final editing, one book in first draft.

 When Joe is murdered, as his Ephemeral Body, JD is arrested for the crime.
 With no more rights than a pet, JD is scheduled to be destroyed.
 He escapes into the wetlands of Florida, where he will have to find allies and investigate who murdered Joe––and why.